Appendix III: Definitions

 IN THIS SECTION:

-The terms “Code of Conduct,” “Student Code of Conduct,” and “Standard Code of Conduct” are used interchangeably.
+The terms “Code of Conduct” and “Student Code of Conduct” are used interchangeably.

 - “College” means Richard Bland College of William & Mary.

-- “Student” includes all persons taking courses at the College, either full-time or part-time, pursuing undergraduate degrees or non-degree seeking students, including dual enrollment.
-Persons who withdraw after allegedly violating the Standards of Conduct, who are not officially enrolled for a particular term but who have a continuing relationship with the College, or who have applied for admission to the College are considered “students.”
-These Standards of Conduct apply at all College locations.
+- “Student,” unless otherwise indicated, includes all persons taking courses at the College, either full-time or part-time, pursuing undergraduate degrees or non-degree seeking students, including dual enrollment.
+Persons who withdraw after allegedly violating the Student Code of Conduct, who are not officially enrolled for a particular term but who have a continuing relationship with the College, or who have applied for admission to the College are considered “students.”
+The Student Code of Conduct apply at all College locations.

 - “Faculty member” means any person hired by the College to conduct classroom or teaching activities or who is otherwise considered by the College to be a member of its faculty.

-- “College official” or “administrator” includes any person employed by the College performing assigned administrative or professional responsibilities.
+- “College official” includes any person employed by the College performing assigned administrative or professional responsibilities.

 - “Member of the College community” includes any person who is a student, faculty member, administrator, or any other person employed by the College.
 The President or designee will determine a person’s status in any particular situation.

 - “College property” includes all land, buildings, facilities, and other property in the possession of or owned, used, leased, licensed, or controlled by the College (including adjacent streets and sidewalks).

 - “Organization” means any number of persons who have complied with the formal requirements for College recognition.

 - “Student Conduct Board” means any person or persons authorized by the President to determine whether a student has violated the Student Code of Conduct or Honor Code and to impose sanctions when a violation has been determined.

 - “Will” and “Shall” are used in the imperative sense.

 - “May” is used in the permissive sense.